-If you participate in official religious or cultural observance and your commitments will have an impact on your studies, you may be eligible for ongoing support.
+If you participate in official religious or cultural observance and your commitments will have an impact on your studies, you may be eligible to Register for ongoing support for your studies.

 Who is eligible?

 Students who participate in ongoing religious or cultural observance, and whose participation may impact their studies, may be eligible for support.

 - Official religious observance such as prayer, fasting or religious holidays

 - Official cultural observance such as memorials, holidays or practices related to a specific culture or cultural tradition (to attend wedding ceremonies, are not included).